arthurtheuer/intro_programming_code/conway/README.md

 </div>

 ***Figures 1-3:** The images show different time points after the start of the simulation.
 Two different random starting positions were used.*

+## Contributing
+If you want to contribute to this project, found any bugs or have new feature ideas, please open an issue!

+## License
+This project is licensed under the **GNU General Public License v3.0**, allowing you to freely use, modify, and distribute the code.
+Any derived works must also be licensed under GPL-3.0, promoting open-source collaboration and transparency.
+Please review the license terms before using or contributing to this project.